Is Apple Cider Vinegar Actually Good for You?

 Acetic acid has been linked to increased cognitive functioning.
 The acetic acid and bacteria found in traditional foods like apple cider vinegar have a unique and highly pure membrane lipid component called sphingolipids that are also components of brain tissue.
 Ingestion of sphingolipid-derivatives find improvements in cognitive function.

 Apple cider vinegar also contains probiotics that form during fermentation.
 When consumed, these bacteria supply the body with beneficial microbes important for gut function and our overall health.

-However, the research supporting apple cider vinegar on other areas like, improving constipation, weight loss, acid reflux, teeth whitening, and acne remains anecdotal.
-More research is needed to verify whether actual health benefits exists.
+However, the research supporting apple cider vinegar in other areas like improving constipation, weight loss, acid reflux, teeth whitening, and acne remains anecdotal.
+More research is needed to verify whether actual health benefits exist.

 Apple Cider Vinegar and HPV

 Likewise, there are no studies to date investigating the role of apple cider vinegar on cervical dysplasia.